My third tutorial: beamInCrossFlow

 For the solid, we assume finite strains (though a small strain assumption would be OK in the the original form of the case) with the material behaviour described by the neo-Hookean hyperelastic law:

 Kinematic and dynamic conditions hold at the interface between the fluid and solid regions.
-The kinematic conditions state that the velocity and displacement must be continuous across the interface: The dynamic conditions follow from linear momentum conservation and state that the forces are in equilibrium:
+The kinematic conditions state that the velocity and displacement must be continuous across the interface:

 A partitioned approach is adopted for enforcing these interface conditions where the fluid and solid regions are solved separately.
 A strongly-coupled Dirichlet-Neumann coupling algorithm is used: